 The shift in positional power in the marketplace moves your brand toward your vision and creates a future pathway to building a consumer bond, brand power, and brand profitability.

 A brand can become powerful compared to the consumers they serve, the competitors they battle, the channels they sell through, the suppliers who make the products or ingredients, the influencers in the market, any media choices and the employees who work for the brand.
 We explored these eight sources of power in the opening chapter.

 You can drive profit through premium pricing, trading consumers up on price, finding a lower cost of goods, using lower sales and marketing costs, stealing competitive users, getting loyal users to use more, entering new markets or finding new uses for the brand.
 We explored these eight ways a brand can add to their profitability in the opening chapter.
 For a strategy to work, what pays off in the marketplace must pay off in brand power or business results.

-Using Gray's Cookies to demonstrate strategic thinkin
+Using Gray's Cookies to demonstrate smart strategic thinking

 We will use the fictional Gray’s Cookies as a case study.
 Gray’s Cookies are the ultimate healthy cookie, which is excellent tasting, low fat, low calorie and made from the best ingredients.
 I did mention it was fictional.
 This cookie is battling the major mainstream competitors, starting from a small niche with a core target market of fans who are beginning to love the brand.